-- role-Name of the role that is allowed to invoke the Web Service. - mapToPrincipals-List of users that map to the role.
+- role is the name of the role that is allowed to invoke the Web service. - mapToPrincipals is the list of users that map to the role.
 If you specify one or more users with this attribute, you do not have to externally create the mapping between users and roles, typically using the Administration Console.
-However, the mapping specified with this attribute applies only within the context of the Web Service.
+However, the mapping specified with this attribute applies only within the context of the Web service.